The Devil’s Beeftub: South-East-Scotland

 - Moffat – St Mary’s Loch

-Tip: Take care on this undulating stretch of road.
-It is quite narrow in places with no road markings.
-It has some tight corners crossing bridges over the streams that feed St Mary’s loch.
+Tip: Take care on this undulating stretch of route – it’s quite narrow in places with no road markings.
+The road has some tight corners crossing bridges over the streams that feed St Mary’s loch.
 Remember to ride the corners at your own pace and regroup on the straights.
+This is motorcycling in Scotland at its best; enjoy!

 Stage 2 (25 mins)